 I didn’t write about the first trailer because it didn’t have me excited.
 But the latest one is definitely preferable.
 It’s the young female entrepreneur element that appeals to me most.
 That and the generally trustworthy cast that includes Rene Russo.

-I can confirm that Song One is well-acted and definitely not the kind of feel good romantic comedy that you may be expecting.
-It’s a hopeful drama but also quite dull and depressing.
+What I can confirm first and foremost is that Song One is well-acted and definitely not the kind of feel good romantic comedy that you may be expecting.
+It is indeed a hopeful drama but it’s also quite dull and depressing in parts.

-Watch it if the themes mentioned above intrigue you and if you’re more than just a casual fan of Anne Hathaway and/ or folk-rock music; otherwise you may find yourself checking the time after hitting play at least once.
+This is one you watch if the story and themes mentioned above intrigue you.
+Another reason would be if you’re more than just a casual fan of Hathaway and / or folk-rock music.
+Otherwise it’s likely that you’ll find yourself checking the time after hitting play – and more than once.

-I enjoyed the sibling relationship plot line most.
-‘In April’ and ‘Little Yellow Dress’ are my favourite tracks from the soundtrack.
+I enjoyed the sibling relationship aspect of the story most.
+Lastly, ‘In April’ and ‘Little Yellow Dress’ are my favourite tracks from the soundtrack.